gomorpheus/morpheus-docs/_build/html/_sources/provisioning/virtual_images/virtual_images.rst.txt

 Cloud-Init User Data
   Accepts what would go in runcmd and can assume bash syntax.
 Permissions
-  Set Tenant permissions in a multi-tenant {morpheus} environment.
+  Set Tenant permissions in a multi-tenant |morpheus| environment.
 No impact on single-tenant environments.
 Auto Join Domain?
   Enable to have instances provisioned with this image auto-join configured domains (Windows only).
 VirtIO Drivers Loaded?